- Where are you located?

 How does the waiting list work? back to top

-The waiting list works such that once you have placed a deposit you will choose 3 puppies from the litter that you’re willing to take.
-Through temperament assessment and evaluation from a certified trainer the puppies will be allocated at 8 weeks of age.
+The waiting list works such that once you have placed a deposit you will choose 4 puppies from the litter that you’re interested in.
+Through the temperament assessment and your answers to a questionnaire regarding the kind of temperament you are looking for, the puppies will be allocated at 8 weeks of age.
 We do consider your preferences and will keep them in mind but we would not allow a timid or shy puppy to be placed in a home with several young children simply because it’s the color and sex you’ve been wanting, or an active, very outgoing puppy, and assertive puppy to be placed in a home with a less active, retired couple.

 What will my puppy come to me with? back to top

-Your puppy will come to you with age appropriate vaccinations and dewormings, 5 day general health guarantee, vaccination record, 26 month health guarantee against genetic hip and eye defects, sample baggy of puppy food, a basic training and breed info book, puppy toy, blanket/towel with mom and litter mates’ scent, NuVet pamphlet and vitamin sample, and pedigree.
-We also have a trainer that does a training session at pick up and provides a free in home consult to those in our local area.
+Your puppy will come to you with age appropriate vaccinations and dewormings, 5 day general health guarantee, vaccination record, 26 month health guarantee against genetic hip and eye defects, sample baggy of puppy food, a basic training and puppy training book, puppy toy, blanket/towel with mom and litter mates’ scent, NuVet pamphlet and vitamin sample, 30 days of free pet insurance from Trupanion, puppy sized collar and pedigree.
+We also have a trainer that does a training session at pick up.
+We have group pick up sessions.

 Can I visit your facility? back to top